TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_template_base.md

 These factory methods make it easier to create templates with properly configured components.

-## Relationship to PipelineBuilderTemplate
+## Relationship to PipelineAssembler

-The `AbstractPipelineTemplate` operates at a higher level than `PipelineBuilderTemplate`:
+The `PipelineTemplateBase` operates at a higher level than `PipelineAssembler`:

-1. `AbstractPipelineTemplate` is responsible for:
+1. `PipelineTemplateBase` is responsible for:
    - Loading configurations from file
    - Creating the DAG, config_map, and step_builder_map
    - Managing dependency components
    - Providing a standard structure for templates

-2. `PipelineBuilderTemplate` is responsible for:
+2. `PipelineAssembler` is responsible for:
    - Assembling the pipeline from the DAG, config_map, and step_builder_map
    - Handling the low-level details of step instantiation
    - Connecting steps according to the DAG